unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

     // this returns a tuple of two elements
     // first element is the current page's entities except the last
-    // the second contains the last item in the collection, which is a cursor for next page return (CurrentPage: collection[..lastIndex].ToImmutableList(), NextPersonIdCursor: nextPersonIdCursor);
+    // the second contains the last item in the collection, which is a cursor for the next page return (CurrentPage: collection[..lastIndex].ToImmutableList(), NextPersonIdCursor: nextPersonIdCursor);
 }
 ```